Is Tryptophan the Connection between Inflammation and Anxiety?

 Probiotic intervention reduces anxiety-like behaviors and systemic IL-6.

-We have to get back to our topic or we could fall further down the gut bacteria effect on anxiety rabbit hole!
+We have to get back to our topic or we could fall further down the gut bacteria affect on anxiety rabbit hole!

 More information on CBD and gut bacteria here.